 - Confirmation of sending payment of the appeal fee as indicated in the fee schedules for CPA preparatory course students or CPA PEP candidates.

-The fee is payable by cheque to the CPA Western School of Business mailed to:
+The fee is payable by cheque to the CPA Western School of Business mailed to our office.

 Within fifteen business days of initiating the appeal, the learner must provide the Appeal Committee Secretary with: